near2u/Spring-Boot-Student-Portal/README.md

 # Spring-Boot-Student-Portal

-This is spring boot app with rest apis.

-# Student API's

 A student portal  that acts as an  portal between students and the admin.
 T It contains an admin who can enter details of students.

+# Student API's

-Students can then login using provided user id password and edit their profile details and image.
+Students can then Register and login using provided user id password and edit their profile details and image.
 When students login they can see their own marks details.

 # Admin